-Substance Use Disorders Services (SUDS) and Adult Recovery Service has a robust Spanish speaking team with 31 bilingual certified Spanish speaking staff which providers SUDS client's greater choice in providers.
-With the increased number of bilingual providers, SUDS now offers outpatient group services in Spanish.
+Substance Use Disorders Services (SUDS) and Adult Recovery Service has a robust Spanish speaking team with over 25 bilingual certified Spanish speaking staff who provide SUDS clients greater choice in providers.
+With the number of bilingual providers, SUDS is able to offer outpatient group services in Spanish.
 SUDS provides presentations to county Integrated Behavioral Health (IBH) on their Spanish speaking substance use services, and outreaches to local substance use treatment programs such as Janus and New Life, as well as at monthly network provider meetings.
 Additionally, BHS has MHP Spanish speaking staff members who are dedicated to meeting the culturally appropriate needs of their clients and offer input and suggestion on how to increase such services across the division.